-Dubrovnik, the ‘Pearl of Adriatic,’ located in the Southern Dalmatia region, is another great place to explore the gorgeous city with its stunning old town and its surrounding small villages.
-You can go to Komarna village and island-hop in Korcula, Mljet, or have a day-trips to Montenegro and Bosnia and Herzegovina.
+Dubrovnik, the ‘Pearl of Adriatic,’ located in the Southern Dalmatia region, is another great place to explore the gorgeous city with its stunning old town and small villages.
+In addition, you can go to Komarna village and island-hop in Korcula, Mljet, or have a day-trips to Montenegro and Bosnia and Herzegovina.

 Two weeks and more

 Having more days for exploring the country means that you can travel to more towns, islands, and national parks of your choice.
 Depending on where you would start your trip, you can easily create an itinerary that includes all of Croatia’s major destinations.
 Moreover, you can even visit its neighboring countries as well.